elgentos/magento2-cypress-testing-suite/README.md

 ### Tags

-If you would like to use [tags](https://github.com/annaet/cypress-tags), you need to install the 3rd party tag support package.
+We use [tags](https://github.com/annaet/cypress-tags).to discern between hot tests and cold tests.
+You need to install the 3rd party tag support package.
 Following the [setup](https://github.com/annaet/cypress-tags#setup) for that package, you need to add it to the `plugins/index.js` and `support/index.d.ts`.

 ```bash
 npm install cypress-tags typescript --save-dev